Big-Fig/Fediverse.app/README.md

 env_dev.env
 ```

-Those files excluded from source control.
+Those files are excluded from source control.

 You can find all possible config variables(with comments) at [env_example.env](https://github.com/Big-Fig/Fediverse.app/blob/master/env_example.env)

-#### If you have strange errors in any case or how to clean project
+#### If you have strange errors or how to clean project

 * `fvm flutter clean` or `flutter clean` if you don't use FVM
 * `./gradlew clean` in android folder
 * `Product->Clean` in XCode
 * `File(or Android Studio on Mac)->Invalidate caches & Restart` in Android Studio

-Sometimes it also needs to clear iOS pods
+Sometimes it is also needed to clear iOS pods

 ```
 cd ios